Redemption or Abandonment?

 The

-bodily resurrection will mean nothing less than the termination of death, and
+resurrection of the righteous will mean nothing less than the termination of

-believers still alive at the time will be transformed, the very same scenario
+death, and believers who are still alive will be transformed, the very same

 NEW CREATION

-his “arrival” will result in the separation of the righteous from the
+day will result in the separation of the righteous from the unrighteous.
+It

-unrighteous.
-It will be a day of joy for the spiritually prepared, but one of
+will be a day of joy for the spiritually prepared, but one of everlasting

-the old “heaven and earth” will be dissolved, and the new heavens and new
+punishment for the unprepared.
+The old “heaven and earth” will be

-one thing that characterizes that day is its finality.
-Death will cease, the old and death-doomed creation
+thing that will characterize that day will be its finality.
+Death will cease, the old

-will disappear, resurrected believers will be with the Lord “forevermore,”
+death-doomed creation will disappear, resurrected believers will be with

-and the unrighteous will receive “everlasting” destruction - (1
+the Lord “forevermore,” and the unrighteous will receive “everlasting”

 The